Sudbury Center, c1907Sudbury Center, c1907Real-photo postcard published by E. L. Fisher Who We Are Our Staff Visit Us Contact Us

 The SHS Lantern Logo

-For many years our logo wass based on the Portico Lantern which hangs over the front door of Town Hall where we are located.
-The lantern was given to the town in 1914 by the Goodman Society in 1914 and is based on a design by renowned Sudbury architect Ralph Adams Cram.
+For many years our logo was based on the Portico Lantern which hangs over the front door of Town Hall where we were located.
+The lantern was given to the town in 1914 by the Goodman Society and is based on a design by renowned Sudbury architect Ralph Adams Cram.
 The lantern originally hung in front of the original Town Hall which burnt in 1930.

 The Goodman Society Logo